Succession Planning: A Complete Guide for HR Teams

 4. Training and Developing

-After shortlisting candidates for the succession planning program, you need to mend a training program for them.
-Focus on the crucial skills, knowledge and experience required for the position and design a program around it.
+After shortlisting candidates for the succession planning program, make a training program for them.
+Focus on the crucial skills, knowledge, and experience required for the position.
+For leadership positions, the organization should include wider exposure, leadership skills, and decision-making.
+A mentorship program with an experienced employee can also help speed up their preparation.

 5. Review and Update